 TFP has been permitted by the HFEA to restart treatment.

-Below, our Group Medical Director, Professor Tim Child, explains what this means for our patients:
+Below, we explain what this means for our patients:

 We aim to treat all patients as and when they wish, regardless of whether they are NHS or self-funded.
 If you are a current or recent patient you will receive a message via the patient portal about continuing your treatment journey with us.
 If you have any questions, please don’t hesitate to get in touch via the portal, email or telephone.

 If you test positive for coronavirus prior to your egg collection, we would need to pause your treatment until you are well again.
 Current HFEA guidance is that people wait 28 days after recovering from Covid-19 before starting treatment.
 This is for the safety of you, your embryos, and those around you.

 If you test positive after egg collection, any embryos will be frozen, giving time for you to recover before any transfer.
 Please be assured that frozen embryo transfer now achieves similar, if not higher, success rates than fresh egg treatment.

 The Royal College of Obstetricians and Gynaecologists (RCOG) has published up-to-date guidance on the risks of Covid-19 to pregnant women and their baby (see HERE).

 In summary, they state that: